yetulaxman/containers-workflows/_hands-on/day3/fastdisks.md

 ```

-### How much tim,e did it take to finish above job?
+### How much time did it take to finish above job?

 ### Hints